“We are going to change the fate of humanity whether you like it or not.”

 #2 Recycling glass saves space in landfills

 By recycling glass, you help reduce the space being utilised within landfills, which would have been taken up by glass bottles and jars if these were not recycled.
-Glass is inert and does not release any CO2 but reducing the constant flow of various materials, helps to reduce the generation of greenhouse gasses.
+Glass is inert and does not release any CO2 but reducing the constant flow of various materials, especially food and other organic waste into landfills, helps to reduce the generation of greenhouse gasses.
 Methane is an example of a greenhouse gas.
 There is no causal relationship between glass lying in landfill and greenhouse gasses.
 In turn this has a positive impact on climate change.

 #3 Recycling glass assists in reducing our energy usage

 One of the biggest benefits when it comes to recycling glass is the reduced use of energy.
 When you compare the energy used in the production of glass from raw materials to the use of recycled glass, the melting of cullet (recycled glass that is crushed and melted), you will find that the required energy is considerably less.
 The less energy used results in a decrease in CO2 emissions.